Clube Sociedade Esportiva

-Clube Sociedade Esportiva, commonly referred to as CSE, is a Brazilian professional football club based in Palmeira dos Índios, Alagoas.
+Clube Sociedade Esportiva (CSE) is a Brazilian professional football club based in Palmeira dos Índios, Alagoas.
 It competes in the Série D, the fourth tier of Brazilian football, as well as in the Campeonato Alagoano, the top flight of the Alagoas state football league.

 The club was formerly known as Centro Social Esportivo.

 History

 The club was founded on 21 June 1947, as Centro Social Esportivo.
 The club was renamed Clube Sociedade Esportiva on 7 May 1997, as a way to get rid of the debts with the Federal Government and other creditors.
 CSE won the Campeonato Alagoano Second Level in 2002.